 - Equitable division and distribution of property and debt

 When you and your spouse can forge an agreement on your own concerning the issues pertinent to your case, that agreement can then be submitted to the court for approval.
 When you cannot, the court will decide.
 A judge will review all aspects of your financial situation, parenting ability, children's needs, what each spouse has contributed to the marriage, and more in deciding on the above issues.

-No-Fault vs Fault-Based Divorce
+No-Fault vs Fault-Based Divorce in CT

 Connecticut provides no-fault as well as fault-based grounds for divorce.
 Nearly all cases are resolved as no fault cases.
 Occasionally, though, the facts of a case warrant asking the court to consider fault grounds for divorce.
 These grounds include adultery, willful desertion, fraud, alcoholism, extreme cruelty, conviction/incarceration for certain crimes, and mental illness leading to being held in a mental hospital.